Key Takeaways:

 The symptoms are mild at first and become more severe over time.
 Common symptoms of Alzheimer’s disease include memory loss, language problems, and impulsive or unpredictable behavior.

 In a study led by Paul E. Schulz, MD, a Professor of Neurology at McGovern Medical School, and Avram S. Bukhbinder, MD, a graduate of UTHealth Houston’s McGovern Medical School, the incidence of Alzheimer’s disease in a sizable nationwide sample of US adults 65 and older was examined.
-It was discovered that receiving an annual flu shot lowers the risk of Alzheimer’s disease in older persons.
+The study found that older adults who received annual flu shots were less likely to develop Alzheimer’s disease.
+However, researchers caution that this is an association, not direct proof that flu vaccines prevent the disease.

 To put it another way, people who continuously had the flu vaccination every year had the lowest rate of Alzheimer’s disease, and the strength of this protective impact grew as the number of years a person received the flu shot increased.